linky00/worldenddisk/content/_index.md

 {{< columns >}}

 {{% column %}}
-*Ada Null* is a multidisciplinary artist and game maker.
-Her work tells stories of broken pasts, uncertain futures, and the ghosts who never left.
-She invites you to sit with your fellow strangers, and see how it ends together.
+*Ada Null* tells stories of broken pasts, uncertain futures, and the ghosts who never left.
+A multidisciplinary artist and game maker working in London, she invites you to sit with your fellow strangers and see how it all ends, together.

 Selected works include:
 - {{< internal-link "projects/our-boat-the-thread" >}}, a motorboat journey into the underworld